Discover the positives and negatives of urban sprawl and how we are mitigating the effects

 Although the general consensus on urban sprawl is portrayed as negative in the media, there are a few benefits that are often overlooked.
 The “suburbs” have become overwhelmingly popular with the middle class, so there must be more to this issue than meets the eye.

 When you purchase land outside of a major urban area, the land tends to be cheaper, which in turn makes the housing much more affordable for the families that decide to live in that area.
 Not only are the houses more affordable, they tend to come with more living space and larger yards.
-For the large families that have become frustrated sharing a tiny bathroom in their condo or apartment, the homes that come with urban sprawl are extremely spacious and appealing.
+For the large families that are frustrated sharing a tiny bathroom in their condo or apartment, the homes that come with urban sprawl are comparably extremely spacious and appealing.

-There are also some that argue that urban sprawl helps boost the economy with increased construction efforts and the general services that are required for a satellite community.
+There are also some who argue that urban sprawl helps boost the economy with increased construction efforts and the general services that are required for a satellite community.
 In this situation it is fair to say that while the economy is benefiting, so are the residents with a greater number of available jobs and potentially higher access to professionals such as dentists and doctors.

 School Systems and Crime Rates of Urban Sprawl Areas